Raja Rajeswari Setha Raman: Biography

 She was born in a teacher's family.
 After graduating from an English-medium high school in Bagan Serai, she then enrolled in the Pedagogical College of Sultan Abdul Halim (Sungai Petani, Kedah) in 1984 and graduated two years later 1986.
 In 1986-1988, she studied at the Faculty of Modern Languages and Communication of Universiti Putra Malaysia (Serdang).
 In 2005, she got there also master's degree on a thesis about stories by Uthaya Sankar SB and in 2015 completed her doctorate at the Academy of Malay Studies, University of Malaya.
 In 2015, she received a diploma of professional translator from the Union of Translators of Malaysia.

 In 1995-2007, she worked as a teacher of Malay and English in a number of schools in Kuala Lumpur, in 2008-2016, she was a lecturer of Malay at the Pedagogical Institute of Malaysia (Kuala Lumpur).
 She made presentations at seminars and conferences in Malaysia and abroad.
-She is a member of the Commission of the Ministry of Education for writing programs for literature for secondary schools.
+She is a member of the Commission of the Ministry of Education for writing programmes for literature for secondary schools.